 Keeping your TM up to date by deleting wrong entries is a great way to improve accuracy, reduce manual labor, and, as a result, increase efficiency.

-What is TM Management?
+What is Translation Memory Management?

 TM Management is an upgrade of the “Search and remove strings from the Translation Memory” option under your Transifex settings.
 As mentioned before, it’s a smarter way to manage your TM database.